NicolasSimard/ENT/comps/README.md

 ## List of computations
 ### September
+- september-5th-2017: Compare the different algorithms to compute the Petersson inner product of theta series.
 - september-4th-2017: First attempt to compute the derrivatives of E_2 using a different method.

 ### August